 Unquestionably, however, the desire to return to Face to Face learning events is real from both course participants and those organising and running events.
 Whether that desire continues in the face of Omicron surges, and the potential for further work from home advice, remains to be seen.
 Certainly, I’m advising people that if their learning activity is time critical for the first half of 2022, then they should plan for virtual implementation.

 So what else in 2022?
 Well, I don’t have a crystal ball nor do I pretend to know the future course of the pandemic which is still dominating the discussion, but here’s some potential light at the end of the tunnel.
 Happily, for those who like a bit of alliteration, the trends I highlight are the 3 P’s.

 I can’t claim the credit for this, nor is it a new trend, but according to the Fosway Group there has been a growing use of multiple channels for learning and a welcome focus on supporting workplace learning as part of a hybrid approach to addressing skills gaps.
 In plain English, this means that

-Not ground-breaking, perhaps – I and many would say “what took us so long?” - but the Covid premium for L&D has been a real acceleration towards activities which rely less on off-the-job, group work and include more individual and individualised learning around real tasks and real work.
+Not ground-breaking, perhaps – I and many would say “what took us so long?” - but the Covid premium for learning and development has been a real acceleration towards activities which rely less on off-the-job, group work and include more individual and individualised learning around real tasks and real work.

 I think this will need to accelerate and be sustained into 2022.
 Not least because – as the Fosway research and others such as LinkedIn Learning have identified – we have major skills gaps and a need for upskilling people to perform new roles and old roles in new ways.
 The world of work has changed in most – if not all - sectors, and the old solutions are no longer fit for purpose.
 No urging to ‘return to normal’ by those with a vested interest in things being the same as they were pre-pandemic, is going to change that.